 One of the true joys of vintage hardcore is that the films are generally better time capsules than most any piece of entertainment from the period save and except daytime talk and game shows.
-A lot of times, the films made within the adult industry were written, produced, and released within mere weeks meaning that each film is generally rife with some kind of hook that is specific to the era.
-If one was impressed that Doug Liman’s Swingers was able to be written, produced, and released all within the tiny window that swing dancing and ball-busting hep cat jump bands found an inexplicably popular resurgence in popularity in 1997, know that about ten fuck films with swing band angles could have been churned out in the mighty days of the Golden Age of Porn.
+A lot of times, the films made in the adult industry were written, produced, and released within mere weeks meaning that each film is generally rife with some kind of hook that is specific to the era.
+If one was impressed that Doug Liman’s Swingers was able to be written, produced, and released all within the tiny window in which swing dancing and ball-busting hep cat jump bands found an inexplicable resurgence in popularity in 1997, know that about ten fuck films with swing band angles could have been churned out in the mighty days of the Golden Age of Porn.

 A case in point would be Bob Chinn’s Hard Soap, Hard Soap from 1977 which might seem like an unwieldy title for a sex picture to those modern viewers not familiar with Mary Hartman, Mary Hartman; Norman Lear’s nighttime send-up of daytime soap operas that ran from 1976 until 1977.
 In fact; it’s kind of unclear just how much of a soap opera Hard Soap, Hard Soap resembles these days given that art form’s gentle slide into near extinction.
 But it really doesn’t make much difference since Hard Soap, Hard Soap is legitimately uproarious and stands as one of Bob Chinn’s best films.